 All this explains why it’s had a reputation for centuries as one of the best skin conditioning treatments available.
 Many people even swear by rosehip as a way of managing their rosacea and psoriasis: the nutrients it contains can regulate the production of skin cells, normalising the epidermis’ repair system and keeping the skin in good healthy well-functioning condition.

-Here at Purepotions we blend rosehip with essential oils picked for their soothing, rejuvenating, antimicrobial and anti-inflammatory properties - lavender, Roman Chamomile and palmarosa - as well as skin-kind calendula and grapeseed oils, to make a fantastically potent Intensive Facial Oil which can also be used on stretchmarks and scars.
+Here at Balmonds we blend rosehip with essential oils picked for their soothing, rejuvenating, antimicrobial and anti-inflammatory properties - lavender, Roman Chamomile and palmarosa - as well as skin-kind calendula and grapeseed oils, to make a fantastically potent - and award-winning! - Rosehip Scar Oil which can also be used on stretchmarks, scars and areas of damaged or uneven skin.

 Really like this, skin felt lovely after a couple of days.
 Definitely recommend it.